Blitz (2024)

 Kent Locations Used: Victoria Gardens & Stone Bay, Thanet

-Starring Iwan Rheon (Game of Thrones, Our Girl) as Jan Zumbach, Milo Gibson (Hacksaw Ridge, Gangster Land) as John Kent and Stefanie Martini (Prime Suspect, Endeavour) as Phyllis Lambert.
+Starring Iwan Rheon (Game of Thrones, Misfits) as Jan Zumbach, Milo Gibson (Hacksaw Ridge, Breaking & Exiting) as John Kent and Stefanie Martini (The Gold (2023), Prime Suspect 1973) as Phyllis Lambert.

 Victoria Gardens was used in one of the scenes scene with a bus where Josef Frantisek (Krystof Hádek) meets Jan Zumbach (Iwan Rheon) and Ziggy (Matt Malecki).
-Victoria Gardens, Broadstairs is situated in Thanet which is home to some of the most beautiful Georgian, Victorian and Regency buildings.
-Broadstairs has a is a sandy beach with sea-carved chalk cliffs with the scenery being used in the film when a character parachutes onto the beach from a war plane.
+Victoria Gardens is situated in Broadstairs which is home to some of the most beautiful Georgian, Victorian and Regency buildings.
+Broadstairs has a sandy beach with sea-carved chalk cliffs with the scenery being used in the film when a character parachutes onto the beach from a war plane.

-There was also a beach scene at Stone Bay, Broadstairs, where Jan Zumbach (Iwan Rheon) is seen walking off a beach (this follows him stealing a plane in France to fly to England).
+There was also a beach scene filmed at Stone Bay in Broadstairs, where Jan Zumbach (Iwan Rheon) is seen walking off a beach (this follows him stealing a plane in France to fly to England).

 Broadstairs is situated in Thanet which is home to many beautiful Georgian, Victorian and Regency buildings.
-The area is a popular location for a variety of films and TV series including Liar (2017), The Lady in the Van (2015), The Calling (2009, Mr Selfridge Series 4 (2016).
+The area is a popular location for a variety of films and TV series including Liar (2017), The Lady in the Van (2015), and The Calling (2009).

-The film is due to be released in the UK on 7th September 2018.
+The film was released in the UK on Friday 7th September 2018.

 For more information about Kent’s Filming History please visit our Movie Map.